The Splice Beta Fund. Supported by the Facebook Journalism Project

 The program consists of four components

-1. Three bespoke workshops around business models, product development, and operational needs.
+1. Three bespoke online workshops around business models, product development, and operational needs.

 2. Periodic check-ins with coaches